Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 For most versions of Excel, a faster processor will, of course, enable faster Excel calculation.

-Starting with Excel 2007, there are new features to support multiprocessor systems.
+Starting with Excel 2007, new features support multiprocessor systems.
 The multithreaded calculation engine introduced in Excel 2007 enables Excel to make excellent use of multiprocessor systems, and you can expect significant performance gains with most workbooks.

-In Excel 2010, there are additional new features to support multiprocessor systems.
+In Excel 2010, additional new features support multiprocessor systems.

 For more information, see  [Excel Performance: Performance and Limit Improvements](excel-performance-and-limit-improvements.md).